graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 Note: URLs that enable GraphQL requests may enable other types of requests - see the [URL](#url) section.

-Note: When the response media type is `application/json`, clients may use a `2xx` status code as an indication that the body contains a well-formed _GraphQL response_.
+Note: When the response media type is `application/json` and the status code is 4xx, clients cannot count on the response being a well-formed _GraphQL response_.
 See [processing a response](#sec-Processing-a-response) for more details.

 #### Examples